projectriff/riff/docs/riff_system_uninstall.md

 ### Options

 ```
-      --force   force the removal of system components
+      --force   force the removal of components without getting any prompts
   -h, --help    help for uninstall
       --istio   include Istio and the istio-system namespace in the removal
 ```